TongjiZhanglab/ChromBERT-tools/docs/source/commands/embed_cell_region.rst

 embed_cell_region
 ==================

-Extract cell-specific region embeddings.
+Extract cell-type-specific region embeddings.

 Overview
 ========

-The ``embed_cell_region`` command fine-tunes ChromBERT on cell-type specific accessibility data (if you don't provide finetuned checkpoint, else use the finetuned checkpoint), then extracts gene embeddings using the cell-specific model.
-This produces embeddings that reflect cell-type specific regulatory patterns.
+The ``embed_cell_region`` command fine-tunes ChromBERT on cell-type-specific accessibility data (BigWig + peaks) and then extracts region embeddings from the fine-tuned model.
+If a fine-tuned checkpoint is provided, fine-tuning is skipped and embeddings are generated directly from the checkpoint.
+The resulting embeddings reflect cell-type-specific regulatory patterns.

 Basic Usage
 ===========

-Train new model:
+Fine-tune a new model:

 .. code-block:: bash

    chrombert-tools embed_cell_region \
      --region regions.bed \
-     --cell-type-bw cell-type.bigwig \
+     --cell-type-bw /path/to/cell-type.bigwig \
-     --cell-type-peak cell-type.bed \
+     --cell-type-peak /path/to/cell-type.bed \
      --genome hg38 \
      --resolution 1kb \
      --odir output

-If you are use the ChromBERT Singularity image, you can run the command as follows:
+If you are using the ChromBERT Singularity image, you can run:

 .. code-block:: bash

    singularity exec --nv /path/to/chrombert.sif chrombert-tools embed_cell_region \
      --region regions.bed \
-     --cell-type-bw cell-type.bigwig \
+     --cell-type-bw /path/to/cell-type.bigwig \
-     --cell-type-peak cell-type.bed \
+     --cell-type-peak /path/to/cell-type.bed \
      --genome hg38 \
      --resolution 1kb \
      --odir output

-Use existing checkpoint:
+Use an existing checkpoint:

 .. code-block:: bash